This page is for new lady members and any other ladies who are interested in finding out more about golf at Mapperley Golf Club.

 New Members Welcome Pack

-To supplement what the mentors can do for you, we have produced a series of handy little guides to the golf club and golf in general - click on the links below.
+To supplement what the mentors can do for you, we have produced a set of guides to the golf club and golf in general - click on the links below.

-Please don’t think that you will need to know everything that is in the guides - that really isn't necessary! - Think of them as reference documents that you can go to when you want to check something out, like you would with a dictionary, encyclopaedia or these days, Google (other Search Engines are available).
+Please don’t think that you will need to know everything that is in the guides - that really isn't necessary! - Think of them as a source of that you can go to when you want to check something out.

 Part 1 will give you an introduction to the golf club and some of the key people that can help you.
 Part 2 will give you an insight into playing on the golf course and part 3 will get you started with some of the rules of golf and etiquette.
 Later on when you want to get a handicap, part 4 will show you what to do.
 Then when you are ready to start playing in competitions, parts 5 and 6 will help you along the way.